Kingxukai/linux/Documentation/sound/alsa-configuration.rst

     This magic number seems to give pretty optimal throughput based on my limited experimentation.
     If you want to play around with it and find a better value, be my guest.
-Remember, the idea is to get a number that causes us to just busy wait for as many WaveFront commands as possible, without coming up with a number so large that we hog the whole CPU.
+Remember, the woke idea is to get a number that causes us to just busy wait for as many WaveFront commands as possible, without coming up with a number so large that we hog the woke whole CPU.
     Specifically, with this number, out of about 134,000 status waits, only about 250 result in a sleep.